14. Virtual Machines¶

 After creating the VM, click it to select it, then click Devices and Add Device to add virtual hardware to it:

 Select the name of the VM from the VM drop-down menu, then select the Type of device to add.
 These types are available:

 Figure 14.2.2 shows the fields that appear when Network Interface is the selected Type.

-The default Adapter Type emulates an Intel E1000 (82545) Ethernet card for compatibility with most operating systems.
-This can be changed to VirtIO to provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.
+The default Adapter Type emulates an Intel e82545 (e1000) Ethernet card for compatibility with most operating systems.
+VirtIO can provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.

-If the system has multiple physical network interface cards, the Nic to attach drop-down menu can be used to specify which physical interface to associate with the VM.
+If the system has multiple physical network interface cards, use the Nic to attach drop-down menu can be used to specify which physical interface to associate with the VM.